Semiconductor device fabrication: Device test

 Chips are also tested again after packaging, as the bond wires may be missing, or analog performance may be altered by the package.
 This is referred to as the "final test".
 Chips may also be imaged using x-rays.

-Usually, the fab charges for testing time, with prices in the order of cents per second.
+Usually, the fab charges for testing time, with prices on the order of cents per second.
 Testing times vary from a few milliseconds to a couple of seconds, and the test software is optimized for reduced testing time.
 Multiple chip (multi-site) testing is also possible because many testers have the resources to perform most or all of the tests in parallel and on several chips at once.

 Chips are often designed with "testability features" such as scan chains or a "built-in self-test" to speed testing and reduce testing costs.
 In certain designs that use specialized analog fab processes, wafers are also laser-trimmed during testing, in order to achieve tightly distributed resistance values as specified by the design.

 Good designs try to test and statistically manage corners (extremes of silicon behavior caused by a high operating temperature combined with the extremes of fab processing steps).
 Most designs cope with at least 64 corners.